-This year, Ulchi Freedom Guardian involves 3,000 personnel from military bases in the U.S. and across the Pacific region.
-U.S. and South Korean forces are being joined by United Nations Command forces from Australia, Canada, Colombia, Denmark, France, Italy, Netherlands, New Zealand, Norway and the United Kingdom.
+U.S. and South Korean forces are being joined by United Nations Command troops from Australia, Canada, Colombia, Denmark, France, New Zealand, and the United Kingdom.

-American Soldiers and civilians from the 20th CBRNE Command counter Weapons of Mass Destruction (WMD), eliminate CBRN and explosive ordnance threats and defeat improvised explosive devices.
+American Soldiers and civilians from the 20th CBRNE Command combat CBRNE threats ranging from improvised explosive devices to Weapons of Mass Destruction.

-With specialized units on 19 posts, in 16 states, 20th CBRNE Command trains with joint, interagency and allied partners around the globe.
+As the U.S. Defense Department's only multifunctional formation that combats CBRNE threats, the 20th CBRNE Command trains and operates with joint, interagency and allied partners around the globe.